holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 # Poultry Operation

-Adding animal components follows the exact same approach that was used for the land management components.
-Under the **Poultry** category, drag and drop the available components of **Chicken Meat Production**, **Chicken Egg Production**, and **Pullet Farm** to the **My farm** section on the right.
+Adding animal components follows the same approach that was used for the land management components.
+Under the **Poultry** category, drag and drop the following components to the **My Farm** section of the screen: **Chicken Meat Production**, **Chicken Egg Production**, and **Pullet Farm**.

+> *Note: Click on the **View** menu item in the top taskbar and check/uncheck the **Hide List of Available Components** option.
+Checking this option hides the list of **Available Components**, allowing more room on the screen for the **My Farm** section.*

 <br>

 <p align="center">
     <img src="../../Images/PoultryGuide/en/Figure14.gif" alt="Figure 14" width="950"/>
     <br>
-    <em>Figure 14: The Poultry Components.</em>
+    <em>Figure 12: The Poultry Components.</em>
 </p>

 <br>

 ## Entering 'Chicken Meat Production' Information

-If you hover your mouse cursor over the “Chicken Meat Production” component under the “Poultry” category, Holos will display a tooltip that gives a brief description of a chicken meat production operation:
+If you hover your cursor over the “Chicken Meat Production” component under the “Poultry” category, Holos will display a tooltip that gives a brief description of a chicken meat production operation:

 **“Chicks arriving in the operation from a multiplier hatchery are raised to market weight (1-4 kg, depending on bird type and end product) after approximately 30-56 days (depending on the bird type and rearing system).”**

-Click on **View** menu item in the top taskbar and uncheck the **Hide List of Available Components** option.

 The poultry meat production farm is **divided into three  management (production) periods**.
 We will enter production and management data corresponding to these three management periods.